rusch1981/ClaimsBasedAuth/README.md

 #### Server

-Currently configured to automatically authenticate users using Windows Authentication.
+Currently configureable to automatically authenticate users using Windows Authentication.
 If Windows authentication fails the user is the prompted to login (active directory) or re-attempt automatic login via the "Windows Authentication" shown on the screen.

 ##### Running for the First Time